dotnet/csharpstandard/standard/types.md

 A tuple type represents an ordered fixed-length sequence of values with optional names and individual types.
 A tuple type is written `(T1 I1, ..., Tn In)` with at least two elements, where the identifiers `I1...In` are optional.
 This syntax is shorthand for `System.ValueTuple<T1,..., Tn>` (or an equivalent type for long tuple types), which is a generic struct type available for each "arity" (length) of tuple type, with unconstrained type parameters for each tuple element type.

 The `ValueTuple<...>` types do not represent the optional element names, which are thus not part of the runtime representation of the tuple value, but impact how the tuple elements can be accessed.
-There is an identy conversion between all tuple types with the same arity and element types, and with the corresponding constructed `ValueTuple<...>` type.
+There is an identity conversion between all tuple types with the same arity and element types, and with the corresponding constructed `ValueTuple<...>` type.

 Tuple elements are public fields with the names `Item1`, `Item2`, etc., and can be accessed via a member access.
 Additionally, if the tuple type has a name for a given element, that name can be used to access it.